What does Hester mean?

 Hester [hes-ter] as a girls' name is pronounced HESS-ter.
 It is of Hebrew origin, and the meaning of Hester is "myrtle, bride; star".
 Variant of Esther, of medieval origin.
 The two names were used interchangeably, but are now regarded as separate names.
 Literary: Hester Prynne is the much put-upon heroine of Nathaniel Hawthorne's novel "The Scarlett Letter".

 Affiliated girl name: Asta.Kreatif forms:

 Hester is a very popular first name for women (#938 out of 4276, Top 22%) and also a very popular surname for both adults and children (#919 out of 150436, Top 1%).
 (2000 U.S. Census)

-Displayed below is a comparison of the statistics of the girl name Hester and corresponding names.
-Esther (#203 in recent rankings), Ester (#1782), Hetty, Hettie and Ettie are the prominent related forms of Hester.
-These forms of Hester reached the apex of their popularity in the 1900s (adoption of 0.7%) and are now significantly less common (adoption 0.1%, ▼84.9%), with versions such as Hettie becoming somewhat dated.
+Which version is better?with its variant forms and related girl names.
+Displayed below is a study of the statistics of the girl name Hester and corresponding names.
+Esther (#203 in recent rankings), Ester (#1848), Hetty, Hettie and Ettie are the prominent related forms of Hester.
+These forms of Hester reached the apex of their popularity in the 1900s (adoption of 0.7%) and are now significantly less common (adoption 0.1%, ▼84.5%), with versions such as Hettie becoming somewhat dated.